yenslife/dotfiles/README.md

 ## wezterm

 Update: I think Alacritty is better than Wezterm, especially when using it with Anydesk.
-I always feel laggy with Wezterm, so I switched to Alacritty.
+I always feel laggy with Wezterm, so I switched to Alacritty (On Ubuntu).
+However, Wezterm is still a great terminal emulator with many features, so I keep it here and use it on MacOS.

 [ 官方連結 ](https://wezfurlong.org/wezterm/)